gulnaz-bakinova/ai-lms-hr-onboarding-platform-lovable-gemini/README.md

-# 🎓 AI-Powered LMS for Coffee Shop Staff Onboarding
+# 🎓 AI-Powered LMS for Coffee Business Onboarding

 > Live in production at **Seventy Company** — a 4-location coffee shop chain in Almaty, Kazakhstan.
 > An AI-powered LMS for staff onboarding, built with Lovable and Gemini.